Don’t Allow Fear to Destroy Your Peace

 God has lent us our children.
 They don’t belong to us, they belong to him, and he wants them back in the same “condition” we received them.
 Of course, he knows we aren’t the only ones influencing their behavior.
 He does not hold us accountable for the possibility that others may lead them astray.
 I’m sure there were people in my earlier years (I’m thinking of some of my teachers) who wouldn’t have given me a snowball’s chance in hell of staying out of jail!
 Well….

 The days of raising my children have long passed, and lest I forget, they’re quick to remind me of that fact.
 But if I did have it to do over, I would have first learned to love them unconditionally because of God’s unreserved love for me.
-I would have accepted them as the individuals they were created by God to be, faults and all because that is how God created and accepts me.
+I would have accepted them as the individuals they were created by God to be, faults and all, because that’s how God created and accepted me.
 And I would not have felt such a need to control the hell out of them!

-That brings us to my final thought: that ONE HUGE COMMAND which Jesus left to his disciples and us.
+That brings us to my final thought: that ONE HUGE COMMAND that Jesus left to his disciples and us.

 The GREATEST of these…is…